bendtheji/rust_crud_app_course_management/README.md

 ### Postman
-Import the "Course Management Minden AI.postman_collection.json" file into Postman to get the list of available endpoints.
+Import the "Rust CRUD App Course Management.postman_collection.json" file into Postman to get the list of available endpoints.

 ### Students